-- The following functions use IPMI Management Utilities (ipmiutil), an open source of the BSD license, to control the BMC firmware servers.
-To use these functions, it is necessary to install ipmiutil in each server: - Forcibly stopping a physical machine - When you use any of the above functions, configure Baseboard Management Controller (BMC) in each server so that the IP address of the management LAN port for the BMC can communicate with the IP address which the OS uses.
-These functions cannot be used on a server where there is no BMC installed, or when the network for the BMC management is obstructed.
-For information on how to configure the settings for the BMC, see the manuals for servers. - EXPRESSCLUSTER does not come with ipmiutil.
+- Using ipmiutil, which is public as an open-source application with a BSD license, allows you to control each server's BMC firmware.
+To use the feature, install ipmiutil on each cluster server. - Configure each server's BMC so that communication can be established between the IP address of the LAN port for BMC management and the IP address used by the OS.
+The feature is unavailable with no BMC installed on the server or with the BMC management network blocked.
+For more information on configuring the BMC, see the server manual. - EXPRESSCLUSTER does not come with ipmiutil.
 For information on how to acquire and install ipmiutil, see "Setup of BMC and ipmiutil (Required for using the forced stop function of a physical machine)" in "Settings after configuring hardware" in "Determining a system configuration" in the "Installation and Configuration Guide". - Users are responsible for making decisions and assuming responsibilities.
 NEC does not support or assume any responsibilities for: - Inquires about ipmiutil itself - Operations of ipmiutil - Malfunction of ipmiutil or any error caused by such malfunction - Inquiries about whether or not ipmiutil is supported by a given server - Check if your server (hardware) supports ipmiutil in advance.
-Note that even if the machine complies with the IPMI standard as hardware, ipmiutil may not run when you actually try to run it.
+Note that even if the machine complies with the IPMI standard as hardware, ipmiutil may not run when you actually try to run it. - For the supported versions of ipmiutil, see "Installation requirements for EXPRESSCLUSTER" -> "System requirements for the EXPRESSCLUSTER Server" -> "System requirements for using ipmiutil".